 All too often, punch presses are to blame for tragic factory or manufacturing work injuries.
 Employers should be sure to train their workers especially well on how to use the punch press safely and how to engage all of the guards and safety devices.
 Employers can be negligent by not maintaining their punch press or by not keeping it clean and free of dust and debris.
 Amputations, lacerations, broken bones, wrongful death, and more are all possible results of punch press job accidents.
-We have extensive experience representing workers who have had punch press accident injuries and winning their cases.
+Our Orange County punch press injury lawyers have extensive experience representing workers who have had punch press accident injuries and winning their cases.

 Punch presses are used to create holes or letters in sheet metal or other workpieces.
 They can also be used for stamping, bending, shearing, punching, converting, and for other assembly operations.
 Some are manually operated, some are air-driven with a pneumatic cylinder, some have hydraulic assistance, some are mechanical punch presses with a rotary motor, some are servo-controlled presses, and others are computer numerically controlled (CNC).
 Punch press operators determine which size of the press to use based on the material being cut.